thanhta/Disaster-Response-Pipeline/README.md

 This is the repo of building a Disaster Response Pipeline project for the Udacity Data Scientist Nanodegree.
 For this project, we build a web and backend applications which consist of:

-    - **A web application** is built using the Flask framework.
+1. **A web application** is built using the Flask framework.
 This is where an emergency worker can input a message and get classification results in several categories.
 There are 36 different categories related to disaster response.
-The web application will also display visualizations of the three different data sets.
+The web application will also display visualizations of the three different data sets

-    - **A backend application** which consist of:
+2. **A backend application** which consist of:
-        1. **an ETL pipeline** which will pre-process and cleanse the raw messages provided by **Figure Eight**.
+        - **an ETL pipeline** which will pre-process and cleanse the raw messages provided by **Figure Eight**.
 These message data are loaded  into the SQLlite Database after cleansing
-        2. **a text processing and machine learning pipeline** is built with natural language toolkits (nltk) and ML pipeline.
+        - **a text processing and machine learning pipeline** is built with natural language toolkits (nltk) and ML pipeline.
 Then, the model is trained and tuned using GridSearchCV.

 ## File Descriptions <a name="files"></a>